startupcodebr/v-currency-field/README.md

 # Currency Mask for Vuetify

 ## Features
-- VERSION FOR VUETIFY 2.x
-- All features from v-money as v-text-field of vuetify 2.x
+- All features from v-money as v-text-field of vuetify.

-## Usage

 ## Compatibility